 apply cannot be used here as they will actually invoke the function, rather than return it and provide the returned function as the

-forEach method’s callback function, which can be achieved by
+forEach method’s callback function, which we can achieve with

 3. Supply additional argument as context (if available)